abauhaus/abauhaus/README.md

         <p> I was born and raised in San Carlos, California by an educator and a tech company executive.
 I was brought up with values of inclusion, academic excellence and doing good for people and the planet.
     </section>
     <section id='section2'>
-        <h3>High School: 2010 - 2014</h3>
+        <h3>High School: 2010 to 2014</h3>
         <p> From 2010 to 2014 I attended Sequoia High School in Redwood City, California where I swam for both a club swim team and the high school team, as well as played water polo for the school.
 I was a member of the California Scholarship Federation and an All-American Athlete for both swimming and water polo.</p>
     </section>
     <section id='section3'>
-        <h3>College: 2014 - 2018</h3>
+        <h3>College: 2014 to 2018</h3>
-        <p>In August of 2014 I moved across 3,000 miles from home to Carlisle, PA to continue my education at Dickinson College, my first choice school!
+        <p>In August of 2014 I moved 3,000 miles from home to Carlisle, PA to continue my education at Dickinson College, my first choice school!
 In my second semester at Dickinson I was invited to join Kappa Alpha Theta, a Women’s Fraternity with values of intellectual curiosity, leadership potential, commitment to service, and personal excellence.
 During my sophomore year, I joined and then was made co-president of the Red Devil Swim Club, Dickinson’s club swim team.
 I also served as the club’s Sports Club Council Representative. <p>
     </section>
     <section id='section4'>
         <h3>Summer Abroad: 2016</h3>
-        <p>  I spent the first part of the summer before junior year in Málaga, Spain as part of Dickinson’s Summer Study Abroad in Spain program where I practiced Spanish daily and developed a deep love for Málaga and Spanish culture.
+        <p>  I spent the first part of the summer before junior year in Málaga, Spain as part of Dickinson’s Summer Study Abroad in Spain program where I practiced Spanish daily and developed a passion for Málaga and Spanish culture.
     </section>
     <section id='section5'>
         <h3>Summer: 2016</h3>